Tuolumne County OES Offers Advice Ahead Of Storm

 • Reducing or eliminating unnecessary travel during the storm period

-• Checking to insure pets/livestock are safe, especially those animals
+• Checking to ensure pets/livestock are safe, especially those animals that live outside

 • Listen to your local radio and television stations for changing weather